jxing0831/jxing0831/README.md

-- 👋 Hi, I’m [@jxing0831](https://github.com/jxing0831) | a junior student from SHU majoring in Information and Computing Sciences(ICS)
+- 👋 Hi, I’m [@jxing0831](https://github.com/jxing0831) | a junior student from SHU majoring in ICS.

+I'm now leading the [SHUGUG](https://github.com/SHUGUG), which is a open source community in SHU.
+Weclome to join us and work with us to build the information resource sharing plan of SHU.

 - 👀 I’m interested in RL | MIA | Robot...
-- 🌱 I’m currently learning Operation Research and Numerical Calculation
+- 🌱 I’m currently learning Mathine Learning, Statistical Learning and PDE.
-- 💞️ I’m looking to collaborate on [SHUFly](https://github.com/shuosc/fly) and SRT for Bio_X
+- 💞️ I’m looking to collaborate on [SHUFly](https://github.com/shuosc/fly) and SRT for Bio_X.
 - 📫 jxing0831@qq.com

 **_Feel free to contact me :D_**